 Low potency drugs One year

 This is one example of how to make oils; Ayurveda has hundreds of traditional formulations based on Indian herbology.
-However, the proper knowledge of herbs in your region can supply and preserve excellent medicines for your home pharmacy.
+However, proper knowledge of herbs in your region can provide and preserve effective medicines for your home pharmacy.